 Branded items often come with their own hallmark, particularly if they’re a high-end brand.
 Check for this to ensure that your item comes from the designer it claims.
 Many fake jewelry sellers have caught on, and often will create jewellery with fake hallmarks.

 While these may look legitimate from a distance, you can often find small giveaways at a second glance.
 Look closely at fonts, layouts and spellings to ensure the hallmark on your jewellery perfectly matches the designer.

 There are usually instant giveaways in terms of quality if an item isn’t genuine.
 Take a close look at your jewellery and ensure that the construction is on point.
 In a bracelet or necklace, check the links — fake diamond earrings will look pinched together, but should instead have a smooth, solid look.

 If you have a jewellery item containing a stone, for example, a ring, check the setting and mounting of the stone.
 Costume jewellery can sometimes be passed off as genuine, but a closer look will reveal stones are often glued in place rather than properly mounted.
 These are all seemingly obvious points, but ones that can easily be missed at first glance or in a picture online.

 7. Check the stones

 While bad quality jewellery may often be easy to spot, sometimes a gemstone that is too perfect can be a giveaway of a fake.
-Real gemstones are not perfect, and you can often see naturally formed flecks within the stone.
+Real gemstones found in fake earrings are not perfect, and you can often see naturally formed flecks within the stone.

 Similarly, with diamonds — these are naturally formed, and you can usually spot the natural imperfections within when looking through a magnifying glass.
 Replicas of precious gemstones and diamonds are often created through a mixture of glass and plastic and will have an overly smooth appearance that will give them away.